Hot Shots!: Production

+Filming

 Principal photography was filmed throughout California in locations such as Hollywood Forever Cemetery and San Diego.

-Critical reception
+Reception

+Box office

 The film debuted at number one in the United States, and grossed $180 million worldwide.

+Critical response

 The film holds an 83% approval rating at Rotten Tomatoes based on 29 reviews.
 The site's consensus reads, "Hot Shots! hits most of its parodic targets with aplomb, excelling as a daffy good time thanks to inspired gags and Charlie Sheen's crack comedic timing".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
 The film was chosen for the 1991 Royal Film Performance.

+Sequel

+A sequel titled Hot Shots!
+Part Deux, was released in 1993.